-Anger is a natural human emotion that people experience in response to a perceived threat, not feeling validated or appreciated, not being treated fairly, injustice, or to avoid feelings of shame, guilt, rejection, hopelessness, or helplessness.
+Anger is a natural human emotion experienced in response to a perceived threat, not feeling validated or appreciated, not being treated fairly, injustice, or to avoid feelings of shame, guilt, rejection, hopelessness or helplessness.
 Like all human emotions, anger can and should be expressed in healthy ways.

 Meet our Therapists Who Can Help: